91st United States Congress: Members

 This list is arranged by chamber, then by state.
-Senators are listed by class, and Members of the House are listed by district.
+Senators are listed by class, and representatives are listed by district.

 Senate

 Senators are popularly elected statewide every two years, with one-third beginning new six-year terms with each Congress.
 Preceding the names in the list below are Senate class numbers, which indicate the cycle of their election.
 In this Congress, Class 1 meant their term ended with this Congress, requiring re-election in 1970; Class 2 meant their term began in the last Congress, requiring re-election in 1972; and Class 3 meant their term began in this Congress, requiring re-election in 1974.